 Now You See It, Now You Don’t

-Bockley Gallery is pleased to welcome Natalie Ball (Black, Modoc, Klamath), Grace Rosario Perkins (Diné, Akimel O’odham), and Eric-Paul Riege (Diné) for the group exhibition, Now You See It, Now You Don’t, featuring new and recent works in painting, sculpture, and performance.
+Bockley Gallery is pleased to welcome Natalie Ball (Black, Modoc, Klamath), Grace Rosario Perkins (Diné/Akimel O’odham), and Eric-Paul Riege (Diné) for the group exhibition, Now You See It, Now You Don’t, featuring new and recent works in painting, sculpture, and video.

 Through assemblage, Natalie Ball’s autoethnographic practice activates lineages within Black Abstraction and Indigenous ceremony that channel ancestors while reflecting her lived experience, including as a future ancestor.
 Through found, hunted, gathered, purchased, and gifted materials infused with multivocal past lives and meanings, Ball creates, in her words, “a visual archive of where and who I come from.”
 Seeking to disrupt essentialist forms of the truth with a truth, Ball complicates how materials and their treatment shape expectations around “looking Indian” and “seeing Indian.”